dipika-tpz/fastapi-email-server-project/README.md

-# fastapi-email-server-project
+# fastapi-hello-world
-FastAPI Email Server using AWS Resources
+FastAPI Email Server using AWS Resources for deployment testing